bradallenfisher/dmd-course-materials/topics/narrative.md

 # Narrative
 Story can be both integral to the design process and the intended product.
 Story is always built into a visual or physical object.

-Some major considerations for the storytelling include:
+Major considerations for the storytelling include:

-1. Purpose
-2. Narrative structure
+1. Narrative structure
+  - How is the story revealed?
-3. Content
+2. Content
+  - What is the story about
-4. Delivery Media
+3. Delivery Media
+  -

 ## Purpose
 >Design adds story to everyday life...